reab5555/Stock-Risk-Clustering/README.md

 <img src="images/icon.webp" width="100" alt="alt text">

 # Stocks-Market Risk Assessment
-This project aims -	Developed an algorithm to cluster stocks from stock market indexes based on their beta (risk) and R-squared values (dependency on the market) in order to asses risks for investment portfolios.
+This project aims to cluster stocks from stock market indexes based on their beta (risk) and R-squared values (dependency on the market) in order to asses risks for investment portfolios.

 The script fetches historical stock data from Yahoo Finance (a default period of five years), calculates the beta and R-squared for each stock against the S&P 500 index, and performs clustering using the Gaussian Mixture Model (GMM).

 ## Beta and R-Squared in Finance

 ### Beta
 Beta is a measure of a stock's volatility in relation to the overall market.
 It indicates how sensitive a stock's price is to market movements.
 * β = 1: Indicates that the stock's price will move with the market.
 * β < 1: Indicates that the stock is less volatile than the market.
 * β > 1: Indicates that the stock is more volatile than the market.